OCamlPro/ows/README.md

 Modify all relevant variables in ''ows.config-default'' to match your environment

-Run ''ows-update -s'' to checkout the opam repository and configure it for ows
+Run ''DEFAULTS=ows.config-default ows-update -s'' to checkout the opam repository and configure it for ows

 Copy the directories ''css fonts images js'' to the target html directory

 The directory scripts contains ''ows-cron'' that can be schedule to run at regular intervals

+To add a new switch, first add the switch label in the configuation file, then run ''DEFAULTS=ows.config-default ./ows-update -u'' for the changes to take place.
+The next run of ows will include the analysis for the new switch

 ## How To Use ?

-''ows-update -s'' initializes a local opam repository and initialize the html root directory.
+''DEFAULTS=ows.config-default ows-update -s'' initializes a local opam repository and initialize the html root directory.

-''ows-update 2015-03-12 2015-03-13''
+''DEFAULTS=ows.config-default ows-update 2015-03-12 2015-03-13''

 It creates a directory where it stores all the opam universes and the result of distcheck and